msi-ris/Tutorials/rnaseq_cmd_beta.md

 - `rm`: Delete a file. **Once it's gone, it's gone!
 No recycle bin or trash**\*
 - `wget`: Download remote files (from websites) to disk

+\*: MSI home directories (`/home/PI_group/`) have snapshot backups available in the `.snapshot` directory under the main directory.
+You can recover files from these directories so long as **the file at least one day old**.
+The snapshots go back **on month** from the from the current day.
+Global scratch is **not backed up by snapshots**, so when you delete data from there, it is gone for good.

 #### A Note on `ln`
 *Linking* a file is a very useful way to make it available in other directories without having to copy it.
 A link looks like a regular file, but is actually